mrdandelion6/Learn-to-Code/README.md

 - `shell-script`: This directory contains everything pertaining to Shell Script.
     - `notes.sh`: Dive into my detailed notes on various shell scripting concepts.

 - `other`: All other files whether in `c` or `shell-script` will not contain any notes.
 These files are related to chapters in the notes and help with demonstration.
-For example, Makefile is related to the chapter on Makefiles in notes.c
+For example, `Makefile` is related to the chapter on Makefiles in `notes.c`.

 ## Usage
 ### notes.c